 - Skin redness, swelling, soreness or warmth

 The impact of biologics on developing fetuses or nursing infants is not known.
-Biologics should only be prescribed to pregnant or nursing women [PREGNANT] if there is a clear medical need.
+Biologics should only be prescribed to pregnant or nursing women if there is a clear medical need.

 Common side effects for biosimilars may include:

 - Injection site reactions

 Call your health care provider if you are experiencing any side effects with biosimilars.

 It is important to tell your health care provider about all treatments, medicines, vitamins or supplements that you are taking.

 Like all biologics, biosimilars can be used with other treatment options including topicals and phototherapy.
 The biologics Enbrel, Humira and Remicade are shown to be safe and effective when taken with methotrexate.
 This means that their biosimilars, including Erelzi, Amjevita, and Inflectra, may be safe and effective when taken with methotrexate.

 - With Inflectra being the biosimilar to Remicade, its use in combination with phototherapy may increase the risk for skin cancer.

 - No drugs that interact with biologics should be combined with their respective biosimilars.

 NPF’s medical board has issued a statement on biosimilar substitution.